 - Join the ‘Agri-SME Digital Finance Tool’ that connects agri-SMEs, investors, and enterprise support organizations around specific opportunities for financing.
 As a part of this initiative, partners hosted a training session for agiripreneurs and another for investors.

-- Participate in a ‘Networking Week’ from 26-30 September during which investors, capacity building organizations, investors, and Indonesian women agripreneurs will connect live to discuss reciprocal needs and opportunities.
+- Participants benefited from a ‘Networking Week’ from 26-30 September during which investors, capacity building organizations, investors, and Indonesian women agripreneurs connected live to discuss reciprocal needs and opportunities.

-- Stay tuned for an investment analysis to be published in October with a deeper look at this topic and recommendations for large agri-food companies, agri-SMEs, investors, policymakers, and more.
+- Read an investment analysis (English or Bahasa) that offers a deeper look at this topic and recommendations for large agri-food companies, agri-SMEs, investors, policymakers, and more.

 To learn more about this continued work on strengthening investment opportunities for agri-SMEs in global value chains, please contact Melanie Levine, Manager, Food & Agriculture, WBCSD.